How CARE Works

 • CARE Team Chair and/or designee will review all reports upon submission.

-• During this review, CARE Team Chair checks to see if the reported concern warrants an immediate response.
-If an immediate response is warranted, Chair will contact DPS and/or call an emergency CARE Team meeting.
+• During this review, the CARE Team Chair checks to see if the reported concern warrants an immediate response.
+If an immediate response is warranted, the Chair will contact DPS and/or call an emergency CARE Team meeting.

-• During CARE Team meeting, CARE Team members will review the information provided and gather additional information as needed to make a risk level assessment.
+• During the CARE Team meeting, CARE Team members will review the information provided and gather additional information as needed to make a risk level assessment.

 • After reviewing all available information and making an assessment, the CARE Team will develop a plan to provide support and resources to address the reported area of concern and/or to minimize the risk.